w3f/educhain/docs/collator.md

 A collator could also hold the role of an RPC node, which may be fine for testing, but is not ideal for production.
 Ideally, one would have a set of dedicated collators (often acting as bootnodes), and a set of RPC nodes *separately*.

-> In production, it is recommended to setup your collators and RPCs on separate machines, however for testing, it is entirely possible to allow for a single collator to also provide RPC capabilities.
+> **In production, it is recommended to setup your collators and RPCs on separate machines with proper load balancing and security.
+However for testing, it is entirely possible to allow for a single collator to also provide RPC capabilities.**

 If you wish to test an IP-only setup, then either Polkadot JS or the [Substrate frontend template](https://github.com/substrate-developer-hub/substrate-front-end-template) can be run locally, allowing insecure connections to be accessed.

+## The Collator Selection Pallet

+Assuming you are using the [`collator-section`](https://paritytech.github.io/polkadot-sdk/master/pallet_collator_selection/index.html) pallet (which is the default in most templates, and what EduChain uses), there are two concepts you will see:

+- **Candidates** - Candidates for collation, which may or may not be selected.
+A bond is required to participate.
+- **Invulnerables** - An account that is *guaranteed* to be participating in block production, bond or not.
+They will participate round-robin style in accordance to Aura.

+Both invulnerables and candidates can be added to a running chain.  **Invulnerables**, however, are usually specified in the chain spec as the "bootnodes".
+It is wise to add at least one collator in your chain_spec - and one that you can start easily, that way you can always gurantee a collator that can produce good, honest blocks.

 ## Setting up collators in the chain spec